steve904/doc-and-blog/content/blog/jeremiah.md

 ## Love My Car

 Come on, there's room for one more.
-Let's go for a spin
+Let's go for a spin around the frozen section.

 As for now, I have to go shopping in my fast, nice looking car.
 Check out my list.